 No phrase seems to be more irritating to “serious” trainers than when they hear clients list toning as their main fitness goal.
 Tone is used in gym culture to explain wanting harder muscles, but not necessarily gaining size or strength.
-But many don’t realize, it also is a term used in the neurological community.
+But what many don’t realize is that tone also is a term used in the neurological community.

 While people who are requesting tone in the gym may not be anywhere near the set-point that warrants a diagnosis, they may still be noticing a skew from a comfortable normal, and a very valid need for more muscle stiffness in their own bodies.
 I firmly believe we know our ourselves best- and I wish this goal wasn’t disregarded so easily by people perhaps on the other end of the tone scale.

 Generally healthy individuals who want more tone often rely on only ONE of the neuromuscular strategies available (frankly over-relying on the coordination of dance or sports).
 But because they overspecialize, they can become too efficient to stimulate their neuromuscular system further in that manner.
 If this is the case for you, consider working in a different direction on the path from brain -> spinal cord ->nerves ->muscles.
 Try stimulating your neuromuscular system from muscle to brain (with pure strengthening) instead of continually looking for coordination heavy programs (brain to muscle direction).

 If you have mostly strengthened in your workout history & still feel less toned, you may have to go the other way- training quick reactions & coordination in order to stimulate tone.
 This population often avoids activities that requires high coordination, perhaps due to previous negative physical and/or emotional experiences with highly coordinated activity, often when they were much younger.